-Parishes should follow ATO Guidelines regarding BAS preparation using the information relating to the appropriate tax treatment of transactions contained in this Manual.
+Those parishes using the Sydney Anglican Parish Accounting System (SAPAS) will have the required entries produced by the program.
+Other parishes should follow ATO Guidelines regarding BAS preparation using the information relating to the appropriate tax treatment of transactions contained in this Manual.